Last Updated on December 16, 2021

 What’s more confusing is that some brands DO get classed as beverages rather than supplements, and some don’t.
 For example, in the USA, Monster Energy is classed as a regular beverage, yet other similar drinks are classed as dietary supplements (source: FIDJ Law).

-The law across the European Union is more strict, and any energy drink containing a high amount of caffeine not only has to state the caffeine content on the label, but also print a warning that the drink is “not recommended for pregnant or breastfeeding women” (source: UNESDA).
+The law across the European Union is more strict, and any energy drink containing high levels of caffeine not only has to state the caffeine content on the food label, but also print a warning that the drink is “not recommended for pregnant or breastfeeding women” (source: UNESDA).

 This warning often appears on drinks produced in the USA and elsewhere, too.

 To summarize, it’s best to avoid energy drinks during pregnancy.
-The two main ingredients – caffeine and sugar/sweeteners, aren’t beneficial to you or your baby and could be harmful in large amounts.
+The two common ingredients – caffeine and sugar/sweeteners, aren’t beneficial to you or your baby and could be harmful in large amounts.

 If you have had an energy drink before realizing, there’s no need to panic as no single ingredient has been found to be directly harmful in moderation.
 However, it’s best to limit or stop drinking energy drinks for the duration of your pregnancy.